Last updated 26 January 2022

-This page has advice for Australians in Vietnam who are trying to return home to Australia.
+This page has advice for Australians in Vietnam who are travelling to Australia.

 For urgent consular assistance please call: